-AEIs have ownership, overall responsibility and accountability for education programmes.
+AEIs have ownership of and overall responsibility and accountability for education programmes.
 We expect AEIs to work in partnership with their practice learning partners on the development, delivery and management of pre-registration midwifery programmes.
 Pre-registration midwifery programmes may offer various routes to registration.

-The Standards framework for nursing and midwifery education, the Standards for student supervision and assessment and the Standards for pre-registration midwifery programmes provide the overall regulatory framework, which enables AEIs and practice learning partners to design programmes that meet our requirements while at the same time allowing for local flexibility, innovation and variability within individual curricula.
+The Standards framework for nursing and midwifery education, the Standards for student supervision and assessment and the Standards for pre-registration midwifery programmes provide the overall regulatory framework which enables AEIs and practice learning partners to design programmes that meet our requirements while at the same time allowing for local flexibility, innovation and variability within individual curricula.

 Midwifery curricula must include the outcomes set out in the Standards of proficiency for midwives.
-Students willlearn and be assessed in a range of environments including AEI and practice learning partner settings and through simulation.
+Students will learn and be assessed in theory, simulation and practice environments and settings.